martinseanhunt/mh-codes/src/content/history/omstars-com/index.md

   - Established and developed in house technical team
   - Complete fronte end rewrite
   - Worked closely with CEO
+tags:
+  - some
+  - tags
+testimonial: As Technical Direcor at Omstars, Martin helped us build the entire technical foundation of our business.
+Martin took on every initiative with his whole heart and soul and it was his overarching commitment to the task at hand and his positive attitude that brought creative solutions in and helped us succeed.
+testimonialAuthor: Kino MacGregor, CEO - Omstars
+testimonialAvatar: kino-1c56c688e90ba25aaec0fb90ac0da07c.png
 linkToDetails: true
 ---